sunfounder/esp-4wd/docs/source/component_testing_python.rst

   :width: 450
   :align: center

-Run ultrasonic.py, the Shell window under Thonny will always print the distance value read by the ultrasonic module.
+Run ``ultrasonic.py``, the Shell window under Thonny will always print the distance value read by the ultrasonic module.

-Test the grayscale sensor module
+Test the Grayscale Sensor Module
 ---------------------------------

 Finishing the wire up according to the diagram.